Skip to main content

 Once you've connected facility layout, capacity planning, revenue projections, CapEx, and OpEx, your financial model should generate:

-• Gross revenue minus returns, discounts, and price adjustments.
+• Net revenue — gross revenue minus returns, discounts, and price adjustments

-• EBITDA margin = EBITDA ÷ net revenue, a key indicator of operational efficiency.
+• EBITDA and EBITDA margin — a key indicator of operational efficiency

-• When cumulative cash flow turns positive (payback period).
+• Time to profitability — when EBITDA turns positive; when cumulative cash flow turns positive

-These outputs are what investors, lenders, and licensing authorities care about most—they want to know if your concept can become a sustainable business, not just a beautiful facility.
+These outputs are what investors, lenders, and licensing authorities care about most.

 7. Scenario Planning: Best, Base, and Worst Case